e-gov/TARA-GovSSO-Admin/README.md

 * manage OIDC client registrations
 * manage alerts that are to be displayed on the TARA/GovSSO login page

-An additional subproject also provides tools to export/import TARA clients.
+An additional subproject also provides a tool to import TARA clients.

 ## Requirements: